 Policy on Applying Biosolids on Farmland

-Therefore it should be resolved that EFAO supports a moratorium to ban the spreading of sewage sludge on farm land and to support and ask for independent research on long term effects of the spreading of biosolids.
+Therefore it should be resolved that EFAO supports a moratorium to ban the spreading of biosolids on farm land and to support and ask for independent research on long term effects on farmland and surrounding ecosystems.

-Further Discussion Around Concerns About Applying Biosolids (sewage sludge) on Farmland:
+Further Discussion around Concerns about Applying Biosolids on Farmland:

 Biosolids are the dense concentrate left over after sewage treatment plants extract water from toilet and industrial waste coming from sewers.
 In Ontario, two-thirds of all sewage sludge is disposed of by spreading it on farm fields – 300,000 tonnes a year.
 Toronto alone contributes 80,000 tonnes a year.

 Biosolids are praised for the high nutrient levels which are beneficial to the soil.
-But there is more in Biosolids in uncontrolled concentrations and mixtures, namely: Bacteria, Viruses, Parasites, Endotoxins, Heavy metals like Arsenic, Lead, Mercury, Chromium, Cadmium, Molybdenum, Copper, Selenium, Zinc, Chemicals like PCB's, PBDE's (fire retardants), dioxins and furans, endocrine disruptors, polyaromatic hydrocarbons, and others discharged into sewers from home and industry as well as Antibiotics and other drugs flushed down toilets and drains.
+But there can also be uncontrolled concentrations and mixtures of, namely: Bacteria, Viruses, Parasites, Endotoxins, Heavy metals like Arsenic, Lead, Mercury, Chromium, Cadmium, Molybdenum, Copper, Selenium, Zinc, Chemicals like PCB’s, PBDE’s (fire retardants), dioxins and furans, endocrine disruptors, polyaromatic hydrocarbons, and others discharged into sewers from home and industry as well as Antibiotics and other drugs flushed down toilets and drains.